 The academic calendar of Washington University in St. Louis is designed to provide an optimal amount of classroom instruction and examination within a manageable time frame, facilitating our educational mission to promote learning among both students and faculty.
 Individual schools - particularly our graduate and professional schools - may have varying calendars due to the nature of particular fields of study.
-Please refer to each school's website for more information.
+Please refer to each school's website for more information

-Fall Semester 2022
+Fall Semester 2023

-College of Arts & Sciences, McKelvey School of Engineering, Olin Business School, Sam Fox School of Design & Visual Arts, and University College
+College of Arts & Sciences, McKelvey School of Engineering, Olin Business School, Sam Fox School of Design & Visual Arts, and the School of Continuing & Professional Studies